 To obtain equity or non-equity O&M contracts to manage and share the gains of superior performance over the assets of players wishing to exit active management of transmission

 PwCS believes that a market for this option is emerging rapidly, although it is not clear how much value might be realized in a 24 month timeframe (see the section on Growth Story below).
+As Texas well knows, it takes quite a while to consummate an acquisition in the utility industry, given the regulatory approvals required, and then even longer before beginning to realize savings or growth from that acquisition.

+It is clear, however, that such opportunities will emerge.
 Restructuring in the U.S. is leading many electric utilities to examine their asset holdings and future direction.
 This is borne out by EEI statistics that show transmission sector investment lagging historical trends in relation to generation sector plans for much of the 90s, and especially in the last several years.
 Also, in PwCS’ research, a majority of utilities place transmission as their least desired sector of investment.
 In many cases, utilities have viewed transmission not as a profit center but rather as means to facilitate sales of power from their own generation.
+PwCS is already aware of electric utilities that are seriously considering the sale of their transmission systems.

 Further, FERC Order 2000 will force all integrated utilities to make decisions on their strategic focus.
 The “independence” rules will compel them all to come to grips with whether to retain active ownership in transmission or in generation and distribution – they will not be able to do both.
 By October 15, 2000, utilities must submit their plans to FERC for being in an RTO, and this decision will prompt many utilities to make strategic decisions about whether to remain in the transmission business.
 Under the Order, utilities are permitted to retain ownership of their transmission assets, even though they must turn over operating control to an RTO, but a number of utilities will find such an arrangement to be unsatisfying.
 They will have no control over these assets, and yet a portion of their income (and hence stock price) will be subject to decisions made elsewhere.
 As a result, many will elect either to sell out of transmission, or to place their transmission assets under separate management over the next few years.
 Some large utilities are already planning to do so, while some (e.g., NEES) have already done so.
 We anticipate an active market to emerge for transmission investors to acquire assets and operating rights.